cockroachdb/docs/v21.1/import.md

 `nullif`               | `CSV DATA `, [`DELIMITED DATA`](#delimited-data-files) | The string that should be converted to *NULL*.
 `skip`                 | `CSV DATA `, [`DELIMITED DATA`](#delimited-data-files) | The number of rows to be skipped while importing a file. **Default: `'0'`**.
 `decompress`           | General         | The decompression codec to be used: `gzip`, `bzip`, `auto`, or `none`.  **Default: `'auto'`**, which guesses based on file extension (`.gz`, `.bz`, `.bz2`). `none` disables decompression.
-`row_limit`           | General         |{% include_cached new-in.html version="v21.1" %} The number of rows to import.
+`row_limit`           | General         |**New in v21.1:** The number of rows to import.
 Useful for doing a test run of an import and finding errors quickly.
 For non-bundled formats, setting `row_limit = 'n'` will import the first *n* rows of a table.
 For bundled formats, this option will import the first *n* rows from each table in the dump file.
 `skip_foreign_keys`    | `PGDUMP`, `MYSQLDUMP` | Ignore foreign key constraints in the dump file's DDL. **Default:** Off.
 May be necessary to import a table with unsatisfied foreign key constraints from a full database dump.
 `max_row_size`         | `PGDUMP`        | Override limit on line size. **Default: 0.5MB**.
 This setting may need to be tweaked if your PostgreSQL dump file has extremely long lines, for example as part of a `COPY` statement.
 `ignore_unsupported_statements` | `PGDUMP`  | <span class="version-tag">New in v21.1:</span> Ignore SQL statements in the dump file that are unsupported by CockroachDB.